rebing/graphql-laravel/README.md

 >   different problems).
 >
 > - No limitations on the number of queries/mutations
->   Currently there's no way to limit this.
+>   By default, a maximum of 10 operations per batch is enforced via the
+>   `batching.max_batch_size` config option.
+Set to `null` for no limit.

-Support for batching can be disabled by setting the config `batching.enable` to `false`.
+Support for batching can be enabled by setting the config `batching.enable` to `true` (disabled by default).

+The maximum number of operations per batch is controlled by `batching.max_batch_size` (default: `10`).
+Requests exceeding this limit will receive an error response.
+Set to `null` to allow unlimited operations (not recommended).

 ### Scalar types